 Failure to provide the proper number of days' notice required when providing a notice required by Section 38.2-231.
 Section 38.2-231 of the Code of Virginia provides the various notice requirements on an insurer cancelling or refusing to renew a policy, as well as increasing the premium more than 25% or reducing the coverage on the policy.
 Additionally, medical malpractice insurers must provide at least 90 days' notice when cancelling the policy (other than for failure to pay the premium, which requires at least 15 days' notice of cancellation), or refusing to renew the policy.
-Examiners frequently find that insurers fail to provide the proper number of days' notice when terminating policies.
+Examiners frequently find that insurers fail to provide the proper number of days' notice for a particular type of termination.

-Failure to retain a copy of a termination notice.
+Failure to retain a copy of a notice required by Section 38.2-231.
 Section 38.2-231 F of the Code of Virginia provides the retention requirements for notices of cancellation and refusal to renew certain commercial policies.
 Insurers are often unable to provide the examiners with copies of notices either because they fail to send the notice or because they do not have an adequate retention system.
 The inability to provide such a notice, while a violation of the statute, could also result in the insurer having to reinstate the policy and, perhaps, pay a claim.
 If the policy requires that the notice be sent to the lienholder, the insurer must also maintain a copy of that notice.

 Failure to properly obtain proof of mailing notices required by Section 38.2-231.
 Section 38.2-231 of the Code of Virginia contains the procedures an insurer must follow when mailing to the first named insured a notice of cancellation or refusal to renew, as well as a notice of premium increase greater than 25% or a reduction in coverage for commercial liability policies.
 NOTE: The 2016 General Assembly amended § 38.2-231 by clarifying that insurers may use any first class tracking method including IMb TracingTM to demonstrate that such notices have been mailed.
 This statute has been further amended to restore the option of using certificate of mailing to demonstrate proof of mailing.
 However, certificate of bulk mailing is not a permissible method.
 On March 3, 2016, the Bureau issued a memorandum to provide guidance to insurers that desire to use IMb TracingTM to prove that these notices were mailed in accordance with the statute.
-The memorandum may be found on the SCC's website at: Guidance Using IMb Tracing.
+The memorandum may be found on the Bureau's website under the Company tab on the page for Company: Property/Casualty.